bradhowes/SoundFonts/README.md

 [SoundFontsFramework](https://github.com/bradhowes/SoundFonts/tree/main/SoundFontsFramework) framework.
 This holds most of the UI definitions and nearly all of the SF2 handling code.
 This is all in Swift.

-Parsing SF2 files is done in an Objective-C framework with C++ code that represents entities defined the in the SoundFont v2 specification.
+Parsing SF2 files is done in an Objective-C framework with C++ code that represents entities defined in the SoundFont v2 specification.
 It is called [SoundFontInfoLib](https://github.com/bradhowes/SoundFonts/tree/main/SoundFontInfoLib).
 Its original purpose was to provide a fast way to extract the preset information from an SF2 file, but it has grown to understand all of the components in the SoundFont v2 spec.
 There is also the beginnings of my own custom SF2 audio rendering facility which will one day replace SoundFonts' dependency on